How to Make Pickles – Refrigerator Method

 For the Cucumbers

 If you grow your own cucumbers, clean the sharp parts off the cucumber skin and cut the flower and vine tips off.
-If you are using farmers market or store-bought cucumbers, clean the cucumbers thoroughly.
+If you’re using farmers market or store-bought cucumbers, clean the cucumbers thoroughly.
 If possible, buying organic or spray free is best.

-Cut the cucumbers in to desired shape, which could be whole cucumbers, wedges or slices.
-Cut the cucumbers as uniform as possible to ensure they pickle at the same rate.
-We recommend using a mandolin if you wish to cut in slices, on the thickest slice setting.
-If you use a mandolin, be very careful as mandolins are extremely sharp.
+Cut the cucumbers to your desired shape (whole cucumbers, wedges or slices) and try to keep them as uniform as possible to ensure they pickle at the same rate.
+We recommend using a mandoline on the thickest setting if you wish to cut in slices.
+If you use a mandoline, be very careful as they are extremely sharp.
 Use the safety handle or a safety glove when slicing the cucumbers.

 For the Dill

 If you grow your own dill, cut the stalks above the soil.
 Using dill flowers is also a great choice.
-Wash thoroughly removing any dirt, aphids or eggs that may be on your dill.
-If you are using farmers market or store-bought dill, cut the roots off of the plant.
+Wash thoroughly removing any dirt, aphids or eggs that may be on the plant.
+If you’re using farmers market or store-bought dill, cut the roots off of the plant.
 Wash thoroughly, removing any dirt.
 Organic or spray free dill is best.

 Inline Sub